- Wine List of the Year Award 2021 & 2022

-Noble Rot’s Dan Keeling and Mark Andrew have taken on iconic Greek Street site The Gay Hussar for their second restaurant outing.
+Noble Rot’s Dan Keeling and Mark Andrew took on iconic Greek Street site The Gay Hussar for their second restaurant outing.
 It was a typically shrewd move for the pair – this slightly gritty corner of Soho is a great match for the Noble Rot brand – and the restaurant has been an instant smash on the London scene despite having a rather bumpy start due to launching in the midst of the pandemic (it’s especially popular with restaurant and wine industry folk).

 While Noble Rot Soho shares much of the same DNA of its older sibling on Bloomsbury’s Lambs Conduit Street, it has its own identity thanks to the involvement of former Sardine chef Alex Jackson (although The Sportsman chef Stephen Harris still has some involvement in the menu).